gutakk/knowledges/Clean Code - Martin Robert C./README.md

 #### Attitude

-- The managers and marketers look to us for the information to make promises and commitments
+- The managers and marketers look to us for the information to make promises and commitments.
-- The users look to us to validate the way the requirements will fit into the system
+- The users look to us to validate the way the requirements will fit into the system.
-- The project managers look to us to help work out the schedule
+- The project managers look to us to help work out the schedule.
-- It is unprofessional for the programmers to write the code to align with the will of the managers who don't understand the risks of making messes
+- It is unprofessional for the programmers to write the code to align with the will of the managers who don't understand the risks of making messes.

 #### The Primal Conundrum

-- You will not make the deadline by making the mess
+- You will not make the deadline by making the mess.
-- The only way to go fast is to keep the code as clean as possible all the time
+- The only way to go fast is to keep the code as clean as possible all the time.

 #### The Art of Clean Code?

-- Writing clean code is a lot like painting a picture
+- Writing clean code is a lot like painting a picture.
-- Writing clean code requires discipline
+- Writing clean code requires discipline.
-- A programmer with **code-sense** will look at a messy code and see options and variations
+- A programmer with **code-sense** will look at a messy code and see options and variations.

 ### What is Clean Code?